How to Get Out of Control Spending Under Control

 You order the chili because of how the picture makes you feel.
 Your decision is based on emotional triggers, not a logical analysis of the situation.

-Strong emotional responses like these are hard to overcome because they make us feel good.
+Strong emotional responses like these are hard to overcome because they make you feel good.

-To control out-of-control emotional spending, we must find a way to overcome these emotional triggers.
+To control out-of-control emotional spending, find a way to overcome these emotional triggers.

 6 Questions to Control Out of Control Spending